-Fig.6: Regression analysis between: (A) NDVI and Rainfall, (B) NDVI and LST
+Fig.6: Regression analysis between (A) NDVI and Rainfall, (B) NDVI and LST

 The regression equation obtained was: NDVI=1.027-0.019388⋅LST,R2=0.696 (Fig.6B).
 This reveals a strong negative relationship between LST and NDVI.
-As land surface temperature increases, NDVI decreases significantly indicating that vegetation greenness is highly sensitive to LST With an R2=0.696, approximately 69.6% of the variation in NDVI.
-A study carried out in Thailand reported also negative correlation between LST and NDVI and various factors, including seasonal variations, spatial heterogeneity, and anthropogenic activities influenced the relationship (Kliengchuay et al., 2025).
-This finding is ecologically consistent as the high temperatures increase evapotranspiration rates and soil moisture depletion which coincide with drought conditions and land degradation processes, particularly in semi-arid ecosystems (Olagunju, 2015; Dai, et al 2022)
+As land surface temperature increases, NDVI decreases significantly, indicating that vegetation greenness is highly sensitive to LST With an R2=0.696, approximately 69.6% of the variation in NDVI.
+A study carried out in Thailand also reported a negative correlation between LST and NDVI and various factors, including seasonal variations, spatial heterogeneity, and anthropogenic activities, influenced the relationship (Kliengchuay et al., 2025).
+This finding is ecologically consistent as the high temperatures increase evapotranspiration rates and soil moisture depletion, which coincide with drought conditions and land degradation processes, particularly in semi-arid ecosystems (Olagunju, 2015; Dai et al, 2022)

 3.4.
 Fuzzy Vegetation Risk Index (FVRI)

 The FVRI for Ngala LGA across the three periods (2009-2014, 2014-2019, and 2019-2024) yields important spatiotemporal transitions in vegetation condition (Fig.7).
 For 2009-2014 period (Fig. 7A), the FVRI values clustered between -0.0499 and -0.0018 (Degraded) -0.0018 and 0.0304 (Stable), and >0.0304 (improvement), indicating a mosaic landscape where localized degradation coexisted with broad areas of stability and resilience.
-By 2014-2019, the classification ranges from –0.0494 to 0.0390 and >0.0390 (Fig. 7B) where vegetation improvement was observed in the majority of the areas indicating optimal vegetation conditions across most of the study area.
+By 2014-2019, the classification ranges from –0.0494 to 0.0390 and >0.0390 (Fig. 7B), where vegetation improvement was observed in the majority of the areas, indicating optimal vegetation conditions across most of the study area.
 Nevertheless, during 2019-2024, the FVRI classes ranges from -0.0499 to -0.0178, -0.0178 to 1.0031 and >1.0031 (Figure 16) revealed a marked expansion of degraded areas, with very few areas exceeding the healthy threshold, confirming the severe decline detected in the aggregated statistics ~90% degradation (Fig. 7C).
 This progression shows a temporal trajectory from mixed conditions (2009-2014), to widespread improvement (2014-2019) and finally to severe degradation (2019-2024).
-Such dynamics are consistent with Vegetation responses in the semi-arid environment where significant greening following wet years, but this recovery is often fragile subsequent droughts, heat stress, and anthropogenic pressures can rapidly reverse gains in vegetation cover and productivity (Vicente-Serrano et al., 2013; Verbruggen et al., 2021).
+Such dynamics are consistent with Vegetation responses in the semi-arid environment, where significant greening occurs following wet years, but this recovery is often fragile; subsequent droughts, heat stress, and anthropogenic pressures can rapidly reverse gains in vegetation cover and productivity (Vicente-Serrano et al., 2013; Verbruggen et al., 2021).
 (Fig. 8) shows Vegetation changes (area in hectares) in Ngala LGA,